Arts & Culture

 New at Bok Tower Gardens

-This breathtaking gem has been enchanting visitors from all around the globe for over 80 years because founder Edward W. Bok did not settle for anything less than amazing when he created this masterpiece.
-Bok immigrated when he was only six years old from Den Helder, Netherlands to the great America.
+This breathtaking gem has been enchanting those enjoying a Central Florida vacation for over 80 years because founder Edward W. Bok did not settle for anything less than amazing when he created this masterpiece.
+Bok immigrated to the United States when he was only six years old from Den Helder, Netherlands.

 After striving to lead a successful life, Bok became a Pulitzer-Prize winning author along with completing many other noteworthy achievements.
-He retreated from Pennsylvania to Lake Wales during the frigid winter months, and during this time, he fell in love with the sunsets, birds, and hills of quiet Lake Wales.
+He retreated from Pennsylvania to Lake Wales, Florida during the frigid winter months, and during this time, he fell in love with the sunsets, birds, and hills of this area.

-With a vision of creating a beautiful place to inspire others and touch hearts, Bok worked alongside landscape architect Frederick Law Olmsted Jr. to produce a Singing Tower, the gardens, Reflection Pool and more.
+With a vision of creating a beautiful place to inspire others and touch hearts, Edward Bok worked alongside landscape architect Frederick Law Olmsted Jr. to produce a Singing Tower, the gardens, reflection pool and more.
 In 1929, he presented these gifts to America as a way of expressing his gratitude for the many opportunities this country had presented him.

 Stop and Smell The Flowers

-What makes The Gardens so unique is its ability to produce a different experience for each guest on every visit.
+What makes The Gardens so unique is its ability to produce a different experience for people each time they visit Central Florida.
 No two days at Bok Tower Gardens are the same due to the ever-changing environment and the seasonal blooms for each special plant.
 From Giant Victoria Water Lilies spreading up to eight feet in diameter, to the stunning Japanese stone peace lantern, Bok Tower Gardens really knows how to steal the show in Central Florida.